terranodo/tegola-docs/content/getting-started/index.md

 </html>
 ```

-If everything was successful, you should see a map of Bonn in your browser.
+In your browser, navigate to [http://localhost:8080](http://localhost:8080).
+If everything was successful, you should see a map:

 ![Bonn, Germany](/images/bonn.png)